NUT-00: Notation, Utilization, and Terminology¶

 V4 tokens¶

 V4 tokens are a space-efficient way of serializing tokens using the CBOR binary format.
-All field are single characters and hex strings are encoded in binary.
+All keys are single characters and hex strings are encoded in binary.
 V4 tokens can only hold proofs from a single mint.

 Version¶